Foundations / Lay Ministry Course

 God calls and gifts all his people for different ministries in his kingdom.
 Some are called to take leading roles in particular areas of ministry in their local churches.
 In the diocese of St Albans we believe that it is important to recognise and nurture these gifts by training people to be equipped for these particular ministries, in order that our churches may grow spiritually, missionally and numerically.

-Foundations is a 1-year non-accredited course delivered by the Eastern Region Ministry Course (ERMC) and will begin in September 2020.
+Foundations is a 1-year annual non-accredited course delivered by the Eastern Region Ministry Course (ERMC) which began in September 2020.

 This course is both for those already exercising, or looking to exercise, a leadership role in an area of ministry in their local church; and also acts as a prerequisite course for Reader training.
 The course will enable participants to develop their biblical and theological understanding and consider this in relation to issues and situations that affect individuals and communities.